 Horses and Archery soon followed as passionate staff and youth were drawn to this special place.
 Our woodshop program grew out of a dream to have a tree fort at the Ranch – who better to build a kid-fantastic tree fort than the kids themselves?

 Before Sienna Ranch came to be, our land already had a long history, the evidence of which is all around.

-Our world today is very different from when our grandmother oak trees first sprouted from acorns a few hundred years ago.
-Its fun to imagine what the world will look like when the acorns sprouting on our hills this year are grown into grandmother oaks, and to ask ourselves: What do we want the world to look like?
+Hundreds of years ago our gigantic Valley oaks – including our spectacular Valley Oak Treehouse – were just sprouting from their acorns.
+Today our land looks quite different from a few hundred years ago.
+It’s fun to imagine what the world will look like when the acorns sprouting on our hills this year are grown into grandmother oaks, and to ask ourselves: What do we want the world to look like?

 We acknowledge that we are standing on the ancestral lands of the Saclan people of Lafayette, and the Bay Miwok and Ohlone people of the wider East Bay.
 They are the traditional custodians of the land on which we work and live.
 They stewarded this land throughout the generations and we recognize their continuing connection to land, water and community.
 We pay respect to Elders past, present and emerging.
 We at Sienna Ranch are grateful to share and connect to this natural environment and are inspired to provide nature immersion programs that create a deep sense of place and nature connection in the next generation of global stewards.